Frunza/enhanced-shell/README.md

 cd ~
 clear
 ```
 navigates to the location of your enhanced shell repository and starts a `devbox` shell.
 This is the place where the path of the repository is important.
-Afterwards your shell navigates to your home directory, and clears the boilerplace at the end.
+Afterwards your shell navigates to your home directory, and clears the boilerplate at the end.

 ### Let's go through some of the devbox tools